- What a concussion is

 - Likely recovery trajectories following injury.

-Joining this FREE course is easy.
-You can work at your own pace and complete the course in your own time.
+Joining this free course is easy.
+Simply create an account and begin working at your own pace.
+The great thing about our concussion short course is that you complete the course in your own time.
+Complete a module a day or choose to complete the entire course in one sitting, it’s up to you.
 To cover all the content within the course will take approximately 1 – 1.5hours.

-To access the Concussion Short Course please click the link below.
+To enrol in our Concussion Short Course please click the link below

-Please note, this link will take you to the Wicking Dementia Research Education Centre at the University of Tasmania.
-You will need to create an online account to access the course.
+Enrolling in our course will take you to the Wicking Dementia Research Education Centre at the University of Tasmania.
+Creating an account is free and super easy.

 Professional development points may also be attributable towards the course.
 The Concussion Short Course has been accredited by the Australian College of Rural & Remote Medicine.